ajsur1017/events-n-stuff-BACKEND/README.md

 This project was created by Tom Ames, Nick Davis, and Anthony Surace.
 This is the back-end repo for this project.

 Looking for Frontend?
-Check out the <a href="https://github.com/ajsur1017/events-n-stuff-frontend">Frontend Repo</a>!
+Check out the <a href="https://github.com/ajsur1017/events-n-stuff-frontend">Frontend Repo</a>.

+Looking for Trello?
+Check out the <a href="https://trello.com/b/ejpanVcd/event-track-app">Events n' Stuff Trello Board</a>.

+Looking for Heroku?
+Check out the <a href="https://events-n-stuff.herokuapp.com/events/">Events Database</a>.

+Want to get to your Event-Planning?
+Check out <a href="https://events-n-stuff.netlify.app/">Events n' Stuff</a>!

 ## Mission